quadbio/scRNAseq_analysis_vignette/Tutorial.md

 <img src="images/variablefeatures.png" align="centre" /><br/><br/>

 ### Step 5.
 Data scaling
-Since different genes have different base expression levels and variations, their contributions to the analysis are different if no data transformation is done.
-This is not something we want as we don't want our analysis only represent the behaviors of highly expressed genes.
-Therefore, as what is usually done in any data science field, a scaling to the data is applied to the selected features.
+Since different genes have different base expression levels and distributions, their contribution to the analysis is different if no data transformation is performed.
+This is something we do not want as we don't want our analysis to only depend on highly expressed genes.
+Therefore a scaling is applied to the data using the selected features, just like one usually does in any data science field.
 ```R
 seurat <- ScaleData(seurat)
 ```